Nimrod (album): Recording and production

-Reprise Records president Howie Klein spent a lot of time in the studio with the band during recording, and recalled that, "What I realized immediately is that they had seemed to mature in their musical direction.
+The Reprise Records president Howie Klein spent a lot of time in the studio with the band during recording, and recalled that, "What I realized immediately is that they had seemed to mature in their musical direction.
 It wasn't just more of the same.
 There was so much growth in the band."
 The musical maturation displayed on Nimrod was partially inspired by Bikini Kill's Reject All American (1996), which encouraged Armstrong to balance "rough punk rock songs" and "delicate pretty songs".
 Armstrong wrote "Good Riddance (Time of Your Life)" in 1993 and showed the song to his bandmates during the Dookie recording sessions.
-During the sessions, the song was determined to be too different from the rest of the songs on Dookie, and producer Rob Cavallo was unsure of how to structure the recording.
+During the sessions, the song was determined to be too different from the rest of the songs on Dookie, and Rob Cavallo was unsure of how to structure the recording.
 When the time came to record Nimrod, Armstrong decided to use the song, and Cavallo suggested they add strings to the track.
-He sent the band to play foosball in another room while he recorded the strings, which took "like fifteen, twenty minutes, maybe a half an hour at the most."
+He sent the band to play foosball in another room while he recorded the strings, which took "like fifteen, twenty minutes, maybe a half an hour at the most".
 Cavallo reflected on his decision to add the strings "I knew we had done the right thing.
 I knew it was a hit the second I heard it."

 In addition to the strings on "Good Riddance (Time of Your Life)", the music of Nimrod contains a variety of other instruments that were not featured on previous Green Day albums.
-"Walking Alone" features Armstrong playing the harmonica, despite the fact that he did not "know how to play it at all".
+"Walking Alone" features Armstrong playing the harmonica, despite the fact that he "did not know how to play it at all".
 "Hitchin' a Ride" opens with a Middle Eastern-inspired violin performed by Petra Haden of That Dog.
 The band invited Gabrial McNair and Stephen Bradley of No Doubt's horn section to play on the ska-influenced "King for a Day".